Do you you feel isolated in your new role as a mother?

 You are not alone!

 Isolation can be one the hardest situations that a new mom faces and our Moms Support Group is here for you.
 The group is facilitated by Kathy Wilson, a childbirth educator, postpartum doula, and newborn specialist.
 Each week the moms share their highs and lows for the week, supporting each other with encouragement and possible solutions.
 If there is time remaining, Kathy has a new parent topic for discussion.
 Topics such as self-care, stress, anger management, communication skills, and positive discipline are included.
 This is a drop-in group, open to pregnant moms and moms with children up to 6 months of age.
-We meet every Thursday morning, from 10:30 to noon.
+We are currently on SUMMER HIATUS, but we will re-group on September 6th and meet every Thursday from 10:30 to noon.

 Support Group Description and Information